 When you’re running all business operations with fewer team members, taking the effort to develop order management procedures and systems might feel like more red tape.

-Although, as your business expands, you may find yourself falling behind if you try to complete every request on your own.
+Although, as your business expands, you may fall behind if you try to complete every request independently.
 Below are a few of the issues that precise order management may solve.

 As long as you’re neither understocking nor overstocking, a high inventory turnover ratio might be beneficial.
 On the other hand, Overstocking means you’re wasting money you don’t have on unwanted items which can sell.
 As long as you’re neither understocking nor overstocking, a high inventory turnover ratio might be beneficial.
 Overstocking means you’re wasting money you don’t have on unwanted items for sale.